reinaldorauch/sort-path-length/docs/index.markdown

 where `<path>` is the path of a file that contains a list of paths separated by `\n` (newline)

+Or you can pass via pipe in the terminal like so:

+`$ cat a_file | sort-path-length`

+If you do not pass a file in the argument or the file name is "-" the program will expect input in the stdio

 ### example input file

 ```